-This system aims to guarantee that the administrative - accounting procedures adopted and their application are adequate to ensure the reliability and accuracy of the financial disclosure and the appropriateness of the financial statement preparation process in producing timely and reliable accounting and financial information, in accordance with applicable accounting standards.
+This system aims to guarantee that the administrative - accounting procedures adopted and their application are adequate to ensure a process capable of producing timely and reliable accounting and financial information, in accordance with applicable accounting standards.

 The internal control and risk management system on financial disclosure is created in line with the frameworks, as commonly accepted and issued by the Committee of Sponsoring Organizations of the Treadway Commission - COSO Report, integrated in terms of the IT aspects by the Control Objectives for Information Technology - COBIT, and is periodically assessed and reviewed in terms of the controls put in place to minimise risks to the company.